2004 Major League Baseball postseason: (1) St. Louis Cardinals vs. (4) Houston Astros

 This was the first postseason meeting between the Cardinals and Astros.
 In a series where neither team won an away game, the Cardinals defeated the Astros in seven games to return to the World Series for the first time since 1987.

 Game 1 was a back-and-forth offensive shootout that was won by the Cardinals.
 Game 2 was the same, and the Cardinals would win again thanks to back-to-back home runs from Albert Pujols and Scott Rolen in the bottom of the eighth, giving the Cardinals a 2–0 series lead heading to Houston.
 Roger Clemens pitched seven solid innings as the Astros took Game 3 to get on the board in the series.
 In Game 4, the Cardinals led 5-3 going into the sixth, but the Astros put up three unanswered runs across the next two innings to even the series at two, capped off by a go-ahead home run by Carlos Beltrán in the bottom of the seventh.
 Brandon Backe, Brad Lidge, and the Houston bullpen would silence the Cardinals’ bats in Game 5 to take a 3–2 series lead heading back to St. Louis, now a game away from their first trip to the World Series.
 However, the Astros faltered.
 In Game 6, the Astros came back to force extras thanks to Jeff Bagwell’s RBI single, but the Cardinals survived as Jim Edmonds hit a walk-off two-run homer in the bottom of the twelfth to force a seventh game.
-In Game 7, the Astros lead 2-1 after five innings, but the Cardinals came back in the bottom of the sixth, as Rolen hit a two-run homer to put the Cardinals in the lead for good, and then added another unanswered run in the eighth to secure the pennant.
+In Game 7, the Astros lead 2-1 after five innings and were ten outs away from securing their first pennant, but the Cardinals came back in the bottom of the sixth, as Rolen hit a two-run homer to put the Cardinals in the lead for good, and then added another unanswered run in the eighth to secure the pennant.

 Both teams would meet again in the NLCS the next year, which the Astros won in six games before being swept by the Chicago White Sox in the World Series, who won their first title in 88 years.

-The Cardinals would win their next pennant in 2006 over the New York Mets in seven games en route to a World Series title.
+The Cardinals would win their next pennant two years later over the New York Mets in seven games en route to a World Series title.